 Read More

 No question Oracle is one of the most dominant and financially successful tech companies in the world.
 In fact, almost everyone reading this probably directly or indirectly owns a small part of Oracle in their investment portfolio.
 However, through sales practices, audit actions, acquisitions and never-ending lawsuits, Oracle seems to be relying increasingly on legal tactics and maneuvers to shut down competition and show growth to Wall Street, rather than be a disruptive innovator.
 Some would say that Oracle’s core competency now is litigation, not innovation.
-Ongoing War with Rimini Street We have long advocated for seeking alternatives ...
+Ongoing War with Rimini Street We have long advocated for seeking alternatives in ...

 Read More

 Oracle spends more on marketing than it does on innovation, $7.6B to be exact.
 Knowing Oracle, they probably refer to their marketing efforts as innovative.
 Oracle’s licensing and cloud offers come in a dizzying array of offerings and by extension, complexity, but they are anything but innovative.
-We’ve observed over the last several months an uptick in sub-optimized Oracle deployments that are causing substantial pain around: PULA’s – Perpetual User License Agreements Cloud@Customer – Oracle public cloud apps in your data center PaaS – Platform as a Service and IaaS – Infrastructure as a Service What all these offerings share ...
+We’ve observed over the last several months an uptick in sub-optimized Oracle deployments that are causing substantial pain around: PULA’s – Perpetual User License Agreements Cloud@Customer – Oracle public cloud apps in your data center PaaS – Platform as a Service and IaaS – Infrastructure as a Service What all these offerings share that is ...

 Read More